Buying a Single-Phase Vs. Three-Phase Generator

 How a 3-Phase Generator Provides Power

-What’s more, that power is not only more constant, but it’s stronger, as well.
-A 3-phase generator patterns its three conductor wires and one neutral wire to cycle at 120-degree offsets and to be able to maintain power for more intense applications or mission-critical machinery.
+A 3-phase generator patterns its three conductor wires and one neutral wire to cycle at 120-degree offsets to maintain power for more intense applications or mission-critical machinery.
 The 120-degree proration means that as one current’s cycle is at its lowest, another will be at its highest, offering complementary wavelengths that work in tangent to deliver stable amounts of power.

-3-phase generators strike a Goldilocks balance between power provided and cost to build and maintain.
-They have the added bonus of being more versatile, too.
-Operators can opt to sync all three current cycles to power one large piece of industrial-grade equipment.
+3-phase generators offer an even balance between the power provided and the cost to build and maintain.
+They’re also more versatile, with more than one way to power equipment.
+For example, operators can opt to sync all three current cycles to power one large piece of industrial-grade equipment.
 Or, each conductor wire can connect three smaller pieces of equipment to individual current lines held within the same 3-phase generator.

 In total, a 3-phase generator will be comprised of the following features: